Extension Logo

 • There are many types of artificial lights in different styles and sizes to fit your needs and budget.

-Plants require this energy in order to grow, bloom and produce seed.
+Plants require this energy to grow, bloom and produce seed.
 Without adequate light, carbohydrates cannot be manufactured, the energy reserves are depleted and plants die.

 How plants are affected by too little or too much light